ffhuj77/searchedtermclassifer-py/README.md

 # searchedtermclassifer-py
-A Searched Term Classifier developed using python
+A Searched Term Classifier that uses "a needle in a haystack" approach in searching for a matching keyword.